pascallanger/DIY-Multiprotocol-TX-Module/docs/Troubleshooting.md

  - check that your module case is not pressing the bind button.

-FrSky & SFHSS & Corona bind issues, heratic moves and telemetry losses are ususally due to Option=fine frequency tuning not set properly.
+FrSky & SFHSS & Corona & Hitec bind issues, heratic moves and telemetry losses are ususally due to Option=fine frequency tuning not set properly.
 This value is different for each RF module and some RXs.
 To determine this value check this [Frequency Tuning page](/docs/Frequency_Tuning.md).

 ## Report issues